Chevrolet Camaro (fifth generation): Neiman Marcus Edition

-On October 19, 2010 at 12:00 noon EDT, orders of the Neiman Marcus Edition Camaro Convertible were opened through Neiman Marcus and sold out within three minutes becoming one of the quickest-selling special edition vehicles that General Motors has put out in the market.
+On October 19, 2010, at 12:00 noon EDT, orders of the Neiman Marcus Edition Camaro Convertible were opened through Neiman Marcus and sold out within three minutes becoming one of the quickest-selling special edition vehicles that General Motors has put out in the market.
 A total of 75 units were produced and deliveries began in early 2011.
 The NM Camaro was based on both the 1SS and 2SS models and was equipped with the 6.2 L V8 engine in both options of either manual or automatic transmissions with the equal fuel efficiency and power output of the 2011 Camaro.
 Accessories that separated this edition from the rest were noticeably that of the exclusive tri-coat exterior paint called "Deep Bourdeaux" with ghosted rally stripes spanning across the hood to the rear deck along with a separate "Silver" painted windshield surround.
 A two-toned interior leather trim also separated the special edition from the rest with basic black leather with "Amber" interior accents on the front and rear seats as well as on the armrests all with accented "Brilliant Red" stitching on the aforementioned including the center console, steering wheel, and shift knob.
 A black interior trim kit was placed upon the door panels and dash which replaced the standard "Midnight Silver" that came in standard 2LT and 2SS models.
 21-inch five-spoke wheels that were not yet released to the general public for separate purchasing until late 2011 were placed wrapped with Pirelli P-Zero tires that also contained a Brilliant Red strip flowing along the outer edge of the wheel to follow that stitching in the interior.
 This edition of the Camaro was the only batch of units that were to follow trimming keys of that from the 2007 Camaro Convertible Concept with the Silver painted Window surround, interior leather trim placements, and wide spoke wheels.
 No Camaro Convertibles produced from the factory ever provided a different color windshield surround other than the produced body color.

-Convertible (2011-2015)
+Convertible (2011–2015)

-Production of the 2011 Camaro Convertible began on January 31, 2011 in Oshawa, Ontario, where the coupe was assembled.
+Production of the 2011 Camaro Convertible began on January 31, 2011, in Oshawa, Ontario, where the coupe was assembled.
 It arrived in dealerships in February, and is available in both base and SS versions like the coupe.
+The Camaro convertible added an aluminum brace over the engine assembly, and under the transmission.

 US models include a choice of V6 and V8 (SS only) engines, Tremec TR-6060 6-speed manual or Hydra-Matic 6L50 6-speed automatic transmission, and went on sale in 2011–12.

 Japanese models include a choice of four base colors (silver ice metallic, black, victory red, and summit white) and two premium (rally yellow, inferno orange metallic) body colors.
 They went on sale on 15 July 2011.